lasse1511/CountryLister/README.md

    docker build -t country-lister .

-3) Run the app using the newly build docker image with following command:
+3) Run the app using the newly build docker image with following command (sort-order argument is optional):

-   docker run --network="host" -it country-lister main.py
+   docker run --network="host" -it country-lister main.py --sort-order asc